Master of Public Health

 Credits 3

-Introduces the basic principles and applications of epidemiology.
+ND 502 introduces the basic principles and applications of epidemiology.
 Epidemiology is one of the pillars of public health.
-Describes the distribution and determinants of disease in human populations.
-Introduces students to the theory, methods, and body of knowledge of epidemiology.
+This course describes the distribution and determinants of disease in human populations, and introduces students to the theory, methods, and body of knowledge of epidemiology.

 ND 503: Introduction to Biostatics